 Winter Recreation in Eau Claire

 When Eau Claire gets covered underneath a blanket of snow, it becomes a whole new land of winter play and fun.
 There are trails to glide on and hills to slide down on too.
-And here, there is no such things as "too cold".
+And here, there is no such thing as "too cold".
 When you want to play in the snow, it's ready for you and hopes that you've brought your hat and mittens.
 If you're ready to experience winter our way, the snow, the great outdoors, and Eau Claire await you.
 Here's what you can expect to do in our cool city during the good ol' Wisconsin winters.

 Fun fact to kick the winter fun off: Tower Ridge is the largest cross-country ski trail complex in both Eau Claire County and in west central Wisconsin.
 It offers about 12 miles of ski trails with varying terrains and difficulties for skiers of all levels.
 The groomed ski trails include wooded and rolling terrain for you to move on.
 Tower Ridge also boasts another 3 km of lighted trails and a snowshoe trail adjacent to but separate from the ski trails.
 Whatchya waiting for?
 Let's rise and glide! >> Trail Map